Our mission is: Leadership, innovation, and excellence in PA education

 - Advocating that eligibility for the Merit-based Incentive Payment System (MIPS) improvement activity for precepting PA students be expanded beyond small, rural, and underserved practices to include all practice settings

-- Exploring the feasibility of integrating clinical teaching of PA students into the quality measurement efforts of public payers
+- Exploring the feasibility of integrating clinical teaching of students into the quality measurement efforts of public payers including via collaboration with other health professions education organizations

-- Advocating with systems and VA facilities, among other stakeholders, for increased access to clinical training sites for PA students
+- Advocating for increased clinical training opportunities for PA students in private/for-profit health systems

 - Supporting funding for Area Health Education Centers